David Cone Trades and Transactions

 The David Cone trades and transactions seen below include all known instances where David Cone has been involved in a trade or transaction of any type as it relates to baseball.

 "The Yankees' David Cone, who could have played linebacker, is what I call a junkyard dog because he'll knock you out of the box without blinking.
 He's got a better-than-average fastball and a real hard slider.
-Those two pitches help set up one of the best change-ups in either league." - Umpire Durwood Merrill in You're Out and You're Ugly Too (1998)
+Those two pitches help set up one of the best change-ups in either league.
+Guys with three strong pitches are going to give you consistently good outings." - Merrill, Durwood.
+Major League Baseball Umpire / Author.
+You're Out and You're Ugly, Too!: Confessions Of An Umpire With An Attitude.
+St. Martin's Paperbacks.
+14 April 1999.

 David Cone